nickmachairas/edafos/docs/soil_profile.rst

 :numref:`spt_delineation_example`, the field SPT N values are plotted with depth.
 There is an obvious "jump" in the N values at a depth of about 48 feet.
-This is indicative of a change in soil conditions, hence, delineating in two layers at this interface is reasonble.
+This is indicative of a change in soil conditions, hence, delineating in two layers at this interface is reasonable.
 However, the change at depth 23 ft. is not as apparent based on N values alone.
 In such cases the N values are corroborated with other information obtained during subsurface investigations such as sample color, texture and geotechnical properties.